Lavage for rotator cuff calcific tendinitis

 - The lavage procedure is performed under local anesthesia by a specialist using ultrasound.

-- Ultrasound is used to guide the needle and inject saline into the calcium deposits to help dissolve them and then remove them.
+- Ultrasound-Guided injection Treatment: Ultrasound is used to guide the needle and inject saline into the calcium deposits to help dissolve them and then remove the calcium deposit or calcium builds.

 - A cortisone shot is given at the end of the procedure.